 We’ve been talking a lot about retellings at JCLS, in part because many of us have Percival Everett’s James down as our favorite book of the year.
 We’ve got a Retelling list on our catalog, a Retelling edition of our Read This!
-Video series, and (as a result) staff is queued up with all sorts of retelling recommendations if you, too, are fascinated by James
+Video series, and (as a result) staff is queued up with all sorts of retelling recommendations if you, too, are fascinated by James.

 If you aren’t familiar with this title, it is a retelling of Huckleberry Finn from the point of view of Jim.
 In doing this, Everett, a skilled satirist, dismantles the source material.
 While doing this he manages to make points about America, past and present.
 To paraphrase Neil Gaiman, if you turn a retelling just right, you can blow it up.
 In this case, some of what Everett has done with this novel is to turn the story back on the reader, particularly on the White reader.
 In doing this, he makes clear that the discourse around this classic should transcend its heavy use of the n-word.
 Most staff who have read this have also said that it has made them want to go back and read the original, which many of us read as students and then never return to.